Can you Claim Compensation for Slipping on a Wet Floor?

 How much compensation could I get?

-Wet floor injury compensation figures in NSW can quite easily run into the tens to hundreds of thousands of dollars range.
-Even relatively minor injuries such as fractures can lead to fairly substantial compensation if they require significant time off work or treatment expenses.
+Wet floor injury compensation payouts in NSW often run into the tens to hundreds of thousands of dollars range.
+Even relatively minor injuries can lead to fairly substantial compensation if they require significant time off work or treatment expenses.
 For more information, read our slip, trip and fall injury claims guide.

 The value of your claim and the amount of compensation you’re entitled to depend on more than just negligence.
 Other factors include the severity of your injuries, the extent of your losses such as medical expenses, whether you were partly at fault for your accident, and the skill and experience of your lawyer.
 You may also be able to claim for future losses if you’re unable to work.

 To maximise your chances of being awarded compensation, it’s important that you talk to an experienced wet floor injury lawyer who can assess your situation and tell you how much compensation you might be able to claim.

-For free legal advice or to find out how much you can claim, contact a slip and fall specialist at Law Partners.
+For free legal advice or to find out how much you can claim, contact a slip and fall specialist on 13 15 15.